cchrist19/Python-Job-Data-Analytics-Project/README.md

 ## Results
-![Visualization of Trending Skills](3_Project/images/trending_DA_skills.png) *Line graph visualizing the trending top skills for data analysts in the US for 2023*
+![Visualization of Trending Skills](3_Project/images/trending_DA_skills.png)

 ## Insights
 - SQL remains the greatest demanded skill for data analysts, although it has experienced a gradual decline in demand throuhgout the year.